csrail/hangman/README.md

 Objects of the [Dir](http://ruby-doc.org/core-2.2.0/Dir.html) and [File](http://ruby-doc.org/core-2.2.0/File.html) class were integral to this project.
 Without them, a load feature would not be possible.
 To gain insight on how to use them, start with `puts Dir.pwd` and try out `Dir.chdir(<file_path>)`.

+The **io/console** gem was useful to `.getch` a STDIN therefore inherently listening to only one character at a time and ignore the needs to press enter to submit the request.
+See method "sanitise_input" in game.rb and "redirect_input" in navigation_menu.rb for examples.

 ###Clarifications